 The next day started bright and early, with our local guide, Belinda, meeting us at our guesthouse for a day of exploring.
 Belinda is from lower Batad Village but goes to University in Banaue.
 She was just back during the holidays to do some guiding to help her family out with money.

-Most of rice had been harvested when we were there so there weren’t a lot of bright green rice stalks, but it was still one of the most dramatically beautiful places I have ever been.
+Most of the rice had been harvested in January when we were there so there weren’t a lot of bright green rice stalks, but it was still one of the most dramatically beautiful places I have ever been.

 From the viewpoint looking into the next valley over, we descended steep and narrow stairs till we rounded a corner and could see the powerful waterfall that was our destination.